PROTECTING AND ENHANCING

 Ken Ferrell Jr., School of Geography, Development and Environment, University of Arizona

-Ferrell Jr is a graduate student (M.S.) in the School of Geography, Development and Environment at the University of Arizona.
+Ken Ferrell Jr. is a graduate student (M.S.) in the School of Geography, Development and Environment at the University of Arizona.
 Ken has a background in hydrology, spatial analysis and geomorphology, with some experience in civil and environmental engineering and sensors.
 His research interests include fluvial geomorphology, impacts of climate change on hydrology in urban and natural landscapes, predictive modeling and remote sensing.

 Rayni Lewis, Graduate Student, Earth Sciences and Environmental Sustainability, School of Earth and Sustainability, Northern Arizona University